QTCAT/qtcat.data/README.md

 In order to find at least some of the simulated loci, the data are analysed in the following steps using QTCAT.

 ### QTCAT analysis:
 The first step of the analysis is a hierarchical clustering of all SNPs.
 This can take some time (it has to be done only once per SNP data set).
-In order to alow you to move directly forward to the HIT analysis below, the package includes a clustering result for the example data set.
+In order to allow you to move directly forward to the HIT analysis below, the package includes a clustering result for the example data set.

 ```{R}
 #------------------------------------------------------------------------------#